diku-dk/futhark-book/language.rst

     let f(a: []i32): *[]i32 = e

-Note that the argument, ``a``, is non-unique, and hence we cannot modify it inside the function.
+Notice that the argument, ``a``, is non-unique, and hence we cannot modify it inside the function.
 There is another restriction as well: ``a`` must not be aliased to our return value, as the uniqueness contract requires us to ensure that there are no other references to the unique return